billy-shi/visualize/README.md

-# visualize
+# Who doesn't like cool graphs?

-I like to visualize data, so here is a space for some cool graphics
+As a visual learner, I like to generate some cool graphs based on data.

+All data are downloaded/accessed from open/public sources.

+Any graphs are free to be downloaded and/or reused.
+Please reference author (me!).